Policies » Section G: Personnel » GBJA/GBJA-R: Health Insurance Portability And Accountability Act (HIPPA)

 NOTICE OF PRIVACY PRACTICES

-If you have any questions about this notice, please contact the Assistant Superintendent at (603) 622-3731.
+If you have any questions about this notice, please contact the Superintendent of Schools at

 Who will Follow the Requirements of this Notice